Municipal Arts Center

 Established in 2010, the competition is named for the 6th director of the Charlottesville Municipal Band, Mr. James W. Simmons, who began playing in the band in 1946 and was appointed its Music Director in 1980.
 During his 26-year tenure, the band increased in both membership and musicianship, playing many concerts in Charlottesville and in surrounding communities and across the state, attracting overflow audiences everywhere it played.
 He retired on December 31, 2006, and conducted his final program on April 24, 2007.
 The scholarship is named in honor of its benefactor and Municipal Band of Charlottesville supporter, the Reverend Dr. Genevieve Murphy, whose generous donation underwrites this annual tradition that showcases the area's finest young musicians and encourages them to pursue higher education in the arts.

-The next James W. Simmons Solo Competition and Rev. Dr. Genevieve Murphy Scholarship will occur in the spring of 2014.
-Information and application materials for this event are now available:
+The next James W. Simmons Solo Competition and Rev. Dr. Genevieve Murphy Scholarship will occur in the spring of 2015.
+Information and application materials for this event will be posted in advance of that time.

 For questions or more information call 434-295-9850 or E-mail email@example.com